All Episodes

 Well, well, well.

-You know, the uh New York Times ace reporter who's out of the box with how the president's violating everybody's constitutional rights by stealing and by warrantless searches and by monitoring what everybody's doing.
+It seems that the Guardian and the Times of London, I'm sorry, Times of India, India Times, whatever, are publishing excerpts of James Rison's book, you know, the New York Times Ace reporter who's out of the box with how the president's violating everybody's constitutional rights by stealing and by warrantless searches and by monitoring what everybody's doing.

-Speaking of which, did you see the story where this out-of-control attorney general in New York, Elliot Spitzer, has uh is is detecting all these abuses in nursing homes with hidden cameras?
+Speaking of which, did you see the story where this out-of-control Attorney General in New York, Elliot Spitzer, is detecting all these abuses in nursing homes with hidden cameras?

-I'm gonna get into this in due course because everybody's under the a lot of misconceptions about the Fourth Amendment, what it states.
+I'm going to get into this in due course because everybody's under a lot of misconceptions about the Fourth Amendment, what it states.

 And Andy McCarthy has a great piece today at National Review Online on who the hell are these judges on the FISA court to be talking about cases.

-He's right, this Ryzen book, the excerpts in the Ryzen book, uh what's the name of this book?
+This Ryzen book, the excerpts in the Ryzen book, what's the name of this book, idiot book?

 This is a guy that wrote the New York Times piece December 16th, got all his hullabaloo going.

-And here's uh here's the story, and the story uh misses about 30% of the of the import of this, I think.
+And the story misses about 30% of the import of this, I think.

-The CIA using a double agent Russian scientist may have handed a blueprint for a nuclear bomb to Iran, according to a new book which has ruffled the U.S. National Security Establishment, State of War by James Ryzen.
+The CIA, using a double agent, Russian scientist, may have handed a blueprint for a nuclear bomb to Iran, according to a new book which has ruffled the U.S. National Security Establishment, State of War, by James Risen,

-The New York Times reporter who exposed I'm New York Times uh advocate and arbiter who exposed the Bush administration's controversial domestic spying operation claims that the plans contained fatal flaws designed to derail Tehran's nuclear drive.
+the New York Times reporter who exposed, I'm New York Times advocate and arbiter who exposed the Bush administration's controversial domestic spying operation, claims that the plans contained fatal flaws designed to derail Tehran's nuclear drive.

 But the deliberate errors were so rudimentary that they would have been easily fixed by sophisticated Russian nuclear scientists, the book said.